Developing a deeper understanding of course content

 What was the main focus of your professional learning?

 During the lockdown, my focus with students shifted from assessment to learning.
-As a result of the SQA decision that we should grade classes based upon professional judgements, the time I would have spent on examination preparation and integration of learning could be filled with additional teaching and learning for students.
+As a result of the Scottish Qualifications Authority’s (SQA) decision that we should grade classes based upon professional judgements, the time I would have spent on examination preparation and integration of learning could be filled with additional teaching and learning for students.